dopetard/GAN/README.md

 Update the output repo again, failed to upload many .png files

-## This project is supported by Chinese Academy of Sciences, Institute of Automation
+## This project is supported by Institute of Automation, Chinese Academy of Sciences